 Here’s a very brief summary of difficult vs complex to get you thinking:

 - Difficult tasks have one right answer and often one correct (and already well-known) way to do it.
 These tasks are hard, but they actually become easy with practice.
 A five-digit long division problem is difficult.

 - Complex tasks have many starting points, many ending points, and perhaps no known solution or best way to approach the problem.
 They stay complex even as you gain experience.

 I contrast shooting three-pointers during basketball practice (which is difficult) with actually holding the ball during an NBA game (a complex situation).
 I’m terrible at shooting three-pointers, but if I practiced every day I’d improve.
 For a pro like Steph Curry, this “difficult” skill is actually quite easy.
 But, even Steph faces a high level of complexity every time he holds the ball during a game.
 There’s no correct path.
 No known solution.
 It’s interesting every time.

 Difficulty feels like drudgery.
 Complexity is fun (and often requires less planning on the teacher’s part)!
 Here’s my favorite example of giving kids a complex task.

 And this post on “high ceilings, low floors” covers complexity in more detail.

 Three Starting Points

 Alright!
-There’s three starting points for differentiating for gifted students: you’ve got to pre-assess (start small!), let kids go as fast as they can, and beware mere difficulty.
-Hopefully that’s helpful.
+There are three starting points for differentiating for gifted students: you’ve got to pre-assess (start small!), let kids go as fast as they can, and beware mere difficulty.
+Hopefully, that’s helpful.
 Do send me an email if you learned something useful!